-Dr. Alison McInnes is Vice President, Medical Affairs at Osmind.
+Dr. Alison McInnes is Vice President, Scientific Affairs at Osmind.
 She is a nationally recognized expert in psychiatry and mood and anxiety disorders, having specialized in treating refractory disease for over a decade.
 She is additionally an expert in ketamine treatment and psychedelic medicine.

 She founded and served as Medical Director for Kaiser Permanente's ketamine infusion therapy program for a number of years.
 She was previously an Associate Professor of Psychiatry at Mount Sinai School of Medicine for 8 years where she ran a lab in psychiatric genetics, and was also an adjunct clinical professor at UCSF.